On this page

 Canadian public policy documents from government and nonprofit organizations as well as think tanks

-NOTE: Journal articles in SFU databases are generally scholarly; if you need to determine whether a journal is peer-reviewed see the FAQ What is a peer-reviewed journal? or go straight to Ulrich's to see whether a journal is peer-reviewed (or refereed)
+NOTE: Journal articles in SFU databases are generally scholarly; if you need to determine whether a journal is peer-reviewed see the FAQ What is a peer-reviewed journal? for more information

 Useful sites